 At Ashland, process safety management calls for managing the integrity of operating systems by applying good design principles and engineering, as well as sound operating and maintenance practices.
 Effective process safety management prevents the uncontrolled release of hazardous substances with the aim of avoiding significant incidents with the potential for serious injuries, environmental impact and property damage.

 Our approach to process safety management focuses on reducing risks and incidents through our management systems.
 This includes classifying risks and scenarios and employing a risk matrix to help us focus overall risk-reduction efforts.
-We then identify mitigation measures and design and implement multiple safety barriers to reduce and/or eliminate the risks.
+We then identify mitigation measures and design and implement multiple safety controls to reduce and/or eliminate the risks.

 Our process safety systems meet, and in many cases exceed, industry norms.
 We subscribe to industry standards, in addition to our own internal standards, that provide an extra level of protection.